Saturday, March 21, 2026

 If the Lord blesses you with children, you will find them to be the most angelic, adorable sinners you can imagine.
 There is a tendency, after a long day supervising small sinners, for a wife to want to hand at least one of them to her husband as he walks in the door and say “Take this child!”
 Whether he has had a great day at work or a terrible day, this is not an appropriate way to say, Welcome home!
 If you know you need to discuss something which may be difficult (for instance, putting that child up for adoption) just kidding.
 But seriously, save some discussions for after a good meal when he is relaxed and satisfied.
 You may have had all day to work out the perfect wording, but it will not matter if your husband is not ready to listen.
 To discuss something on which you are likely to disagree, save it for after "dessert" when hopefully both of you are relaxed and satisfied.

 You and "John" have gone into this relationship as God has directed and we, your church family, have great hopes for where He will lead you in the future.
-I would like to close with a poem I wrote for my Valentine a couple years ago.
+I would like to close with a poem I wrote for my Valentine a few years ago.
 May God bless you both with long years together holding hands.

 Holding Hands